(Last updated: October 28, 2014; last reviewed: October 28, 2014)

-For patients with advanced HIV (CD4 <200 cells/mm3 or concomitant AIDS-defining illnesses) and clinically severe diarrhea (≥6 stools/day or bloody stool and/or accompanied fever or chills).
-Preferred Therapy:
+For patients with advanced HIV (CD4 count <200 cells/mm3 or concomitant AIDS-defining illnesses) and clinically severe diarrhea (≥6 stools/day or bloody stool and/or accompanied fever or chills).

 For patients with persistent diarrhea (>14 days) in the absence of other severe clinical signs (e.g., dehydration, blood in stool)—can withhold antibiotic therapy until a diagnosis is confirmed.

-Diarrhea is a common illness of internationl travelers.
+Diarrhea is a common illness of international travelers.
 Antimicrobial resistance among enteric bacterial pathogens outside the United States is common.
-Clinicians should consider the possibility of resistant infections when prescribing empiric antibiotic therapy for HIV infected travelers while traveling or upon return to the United States.
+Clinicians should consider the possibility of resistant infections when prescribing empiric antibiotic therapy for HIV-infected travelers while traveling or upon return to the United States.

-All HIV-infected patients with salmonellosis should receive antibiotic treatment due to the increased risk of bacteremia in these patients (AIII).
+All HIV-infected patients with salmonellosis should receive antibiotic treatment due to the increased risk of bacteremia (by 20-100 fold) and mortality (by as much as 7-fold) compared to HIV-negative individuals (AIII).

 Preferred Therapy for Salmonella Gastroenteritis With or Without Bacteremia:

 Indications: The role of long-term, secondary prophylaxis for patients with recurrent bacteremia is not well established.
-The clinician must weigh the benefit against the risks of long-term antibiotic exposure (CIII).
+Clinicians must weigh the benefit against the risks of long-term antibiotic exposure (CIII).
 Clinicians should be aware that recurrence may represent development of antimicrobial resistance during therapy.